UBC-MDS/PrepPy/README.md

 ```

 ### Features

 This package has the following features:

-- split data set into train, validation, and test sets
+- `train_valid_test_split`: This function splits the data set into train, validation, and test sets.

-- identify data types for each column/feature
+- `data_type`: This function identifies data types for each column/feature.
+It returns one dataframe for each type of data.

-- perform one-hot encoding on the categorical features
+- `one-hot`: This function performs one-hot encoding on the categorical features and returns a dataframe for the train, test, validation sets with sensible column names.

-- perform standardcscaling on the numerical features
+- `scaler`: This function performs standard scaling on the numerical features.

-- concat the generated columns to original dataframe

-- rename columns